 - Preheat oven to 400°.
 Line a pie pan with bottom crust.

-- Place raisins and 2/3 cup water in saucepan; heat on medium for 5 minutes.
+- Place raisins and water in saucepan; heat on medium for 5 to 7 minutes to plump raisins.

 - Add the vinegar and butter and cook until butter is melted.
-Cool until just warm.
+Cool until barely warm.

-- Pour mix into pie shell; cover with remaining shell. (or make lattice strips for top).
+- Pour cooled raisin filling into pie shell; cover with remaining shell. (or make lattice strips for top).
 Trim around edge of pan, crimp edges to seal.
 Cut 3 or 4 slits in top crust to allow steam to escape.

 - Cool and serve.